Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "And now he's gone."
 Her voice cracked.
 "Truly gone."

 "Yes.
 He dissolved yesterday.
 But before he did, he asked me to bring you this."
-Vèirnav unwrapped the bundle, pulled out the letter.
+Vèirnav pushed the letter forward.
 "He asked me to tell you he loved you.
 That he was sorry.
-And that he kept this ledger because someday he wanted to make things right."
+And that he kept these notes because someday he wanted to make things right."

 Vìzrav's hand trembled as she took the letter.
-She unfolded it slowly, read the first few lines, and her face did something that hurt to watch—grief and anger and love all tangled together, thirty-seven years of questions finally meeting thirty-seven-year-old answers.
+She unfolded the first page slowly, read the opening lines, and her face did something that hurt to watch—grief and anger and love all tangled together, thirty-seven years of questions finally meeting thirty-seven-year-old answers.

-"He documented the fraud," she whispered.
-"The pattern adjustments.
-The bribes."
+"He documented how the fraud works," she whispered.
+"The methodology.
+The families involved."

-"Thirty years of records.
-Every family who purchased a different future for their children."
+"But not the specific transactions.
+He explained that to me before he—" Vèirnav paused.
+"He said the families keep their own records.
+That his letter proves the system exists, but to prove specific cases, you'd need current documentation."

 Her eyes lifted from the letter to meet his.

-"My husband's family is in here."

-"Yes."

-"My daughter—my Fèinnav—"
+"My household."

-"Her pattern was adjusted at her Binding.
+"He said you married into one of the families he documented.
+That if you looked in the right places—"

+"The study.
+My husband's study."
+She set down the letter.
+Her hands had stopped shaking—something had settled in her, some decision crystallizing behind her eyes.
+"I found records there.
+Recently.
+After my daughter's Binding.
+Names, patterns, payments.
+I didn't understand what I was looking at."

+"Your daughter's Binding?"

+"Fèinnav.
 Two weeks ago."
-Vèirnav kept his voice gentle.
-"The purchased pattern is Road/Pact.
-The actual pattern is Thorn/Crossroads.
-The same pattern her grandfather had."

-Vìzrav set down the letter.
-Her hands had stopped shaking—something had settled in her, some decision crystallizing behind her eyes.
+Vìzrav's voice hardened.
+"She discovered that her pattern was purchased.
+That her father paid for a favorable reading.
+She found the household ledger—the current one, with entries going back years."

+Two weeks ago.
+The timing couldn't be coincidence.
+The bleed starting.
+The echo awakening.
+The daughter discovering the fraud.

+"Where is that ledger now?"

+"My husband's study.
+Where Fèinnav found it."
+Vìzrav stood, moved to the window, looked out at the courtyard where her father had once walked.
+"She wants to expose everything.
+She's been asking questions, making connections.
+There's a girl from the Hand Quarter—Àrnnav—who's been helping her.
+They're building something.
+I don't know exactly what."

+"Your father's letter combined with your household ledger—"

+"Would prove everything.
+The historical fraud and the current practice.
+A complete chain of evidence."
+She turned to face him.
 "Why bring this to me?
 You could have sold it.
 Given it to the Wardens.
 Used it for leverage."

 "Because it's not mine to use.
 It belonged to your father, and he wanted you to have it.
 What you do with it—that's your choice."

 "And if I choose to burn it?
 Protect my family from the truth?"

 "Then the truth dies with you.
-The bleed gave me the contents, but—" He stopped.
-He could lie.
-Tell her the memories were fading.
-But he'd carried too many lies already, absorbed too much of a dead man's guilt.
-"The truth is, I'll remember everything.
-The bleed doesn't fade completely.
-But without the physical evidence, without proof, it's just one pattern-constrained binder's word against decades of established records."
+The bleed gave me his memories, but without physical evidence, it's just one pattern-constrained binder's word against decades of established records."

 "So you're trusting me with the power to validate or destroy everything my father knew."